galasa-dev/extensions/galasa-extensions-parent/dev.galasa.docker.operator/README.md

 where {path} is the full pathname to the directory containing your config.yaml.

-When the command is complete all 9 docker containers should be running.
+When the command is complete all 9 docker containers should be running, you can use the command `docker ps` to list the active containers.

 ## Test the ecosystem